Highlighting artists who live and work in Minnesota

 Since 1872, the museum has collected, preserved, interpreted, and displayed the natural history of Minnesota as the state’s official natural history museum.
 With the opening of a new facility in July 2018 that includes a state-of-the-art digital planetarium and a five-acre outdoor learning landscape, its role is expanding to become the gateway to the sciences at the University of Minnesota.
 While natural history remains a bedrock for the Bell, astronomy and space science, health and medicine, agriculture and the environment, and other areas afford the museum opportunities for new partnerships and experiences for public engagement.

 This program offers artists from all disciplines a unique opportunity to engage with Bell Museum curators and staff, University of Minnesota research, scientific collections, and other extraordinary resources while exploring the potential of art as a medium to interpret science in the public realm.
-We ask resident artists to consider their work and process in the context of the following “Big Ideas:”

 Our museum-based artist residency program invites dynamic candidates from all disciplines to investigate artistic practice as a lens for science discovery in four, 12-15 week residencies taking place over the span of 18 months.